We’re nearly ready! The Interpretation Hub designs are almost complete […]Read more

 Andy Scott, sculptor, The Kelpies, Scotland says:

-The 32 metre stainless steel sculpture will stand on the border of Rotherham (overlooking the M1 between Tinsley and Kimberworth), honouring the people and places that forged a lasting legacy and highlighting the new technologies and specialised manufacturing that is helping to transform the region.
-A multi-functional Interpretation Hub part funded by the Heritage Lottery Fund will sit alongside the sculpture and include an exhibition space, café and shop. schools and other groups will be able to use the space to learn more about the heritage of the region and the new technologies.
+The 32 metre Steel Man will be built on the border of Rotherham (overlooking the M1), honouring the people and places that forged the region.
+A multi-functional Interpretation Hub – part funded by the Heritage Lottery Fund – will sit alongside the sculpture and include an exhibition space, café , and shop.
+Schools and other groups will be able to use the space to learn more about the heritage of the region and the emergence of the new technology sector.

-The sculpture and Interpretation Hub will be seen by millions every year and provide a lasting economic and cultural benefit for generations to come.
-Advanced design and development work has already started and a land lease has been confirmed.
-Work on site is expected to commence soon.
+The Steel Man will be seen by millions every year and provide a lasting economic and cultural benefit for generations to come.
+Advanced design and development work has already started and building work is expected to begin in 2018.
 You can add your support today, and be part of history in the making!

 We invite you to support The Steel Man with a suggested donation amount from £20.
 Add your name – or someone you know – to the Heart of Steel, and you will receive a specially commissioned Heart of Steel badge and personalised certificate.